 Spectators will often transit along with the competitors to the official spectator areas, which are set up at strategic view points along the course.

-Some spectator areas are known as “Super Specials.”
-These are stages that are specially designed to bring the action directly to the fans.
 Fans also attend rallies for festivities such as “Parc Exposé.”
 This is where all the teams parade their cars into an open area where fans can gather, mingle with the competitors, get autographs, and see the cars up close.
 Music, food, and fun are also part of the rally, with a Rally Village featuring vendors, exhibitors and food throughout the two days, and awards parties with barbecues both Friday and Saturday nights.
 Saturday night will include live music as well.